digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Optionally, enter “Y” to enable observability.
 This starts additional containers which may require more memory for Docker.

+.. note:: Observability may no longer work while QS is under revisions.
+If you experience unexpected errors, set observability to "n".

 You may leave the party hint as the default value by tapping ‘return’ on the keyboard.

 .. image:: images/31-party-hint.png